Here's Our Rant About Axsome Therapeutics Inc. (AXSM)

 Berenberg gave a rating of “Buy” to AXSM, setting the target price at $112 in the report published on June 10th of the previous year.

-During the last 5 trading sessions, AXSM rose by +9.85%, which changed the moving average for the period of 200-days by +34.83% in comparison to the 20-day moving average, which settled at $52.79.
-In addition, Axsome Therapeutics Inc. saw 28.37% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AXSM fell by -10.09%, which changed the moving average for the period of 200-days by +11.58% in comparison to the 20-day moving average, which settled at $49.05.
+In addition, Axsome Therapeutics Inc. saw 9.66% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading